 - if the training programs are modelled in other areas of your business.

-Applications must be made by the closing date using the Application Form below.
+Applications must be made by the closing date using the AEN Awards Platform by clicking the button below.

 Applications will be assessed in line with the selection criteria and the applicant who best meets the selection criteria and who is approved by the AEN Nominations Committee will be awarded the National Youth Initiative Award.
 In some cases, this may involve an interview with the AEN Nominations Committee.